sailubandi/t2v/README.md

 * Blockchain Security
 * Admin Analytics

-into one unified intelligent platform.
+into one intelligent unified system.

-The system improves service speed, reduces manual errors, minimizes staff dependency, and delivers a seamless customer experience for modern restaurants and self-service environments.
+It improves service speed, reduces manual errors, minimizes staff dependency, and delivers a seamless customer experience for modern restaurants and self-service environments.

-It demonstrates how Artificial Intelligence can transform traditional restaurant operations into scalable, smart, and future-ready digital food service systems.
+This project demonstrates how Artificial Intelligence can transform traditional restaurant operations into scalable, smart, and future-ready digital food service systems.

 ---

-## License
+# License

 This project is developed for: